How to Ask for Money from Your Boyfriend

 Here are some suggestions for asking your boyfriend for money:

-Before you can ask your boyfriend for money, it’s important to evaluate your spending habits and financial obligations.
+Before asking your boyfriend for money, it’s essential to evaluate your spending habits and financial obligations.
 Make a list of all your expenses, including rent, utilities, transportation costs, food, and entertainment.

 2. Consider the amount he already spends on you